-Full of cafes, pubs and restaurants, with nearby National Trust attractions and, of course, the sparkling river that flows past, Fowey inspires many to return year-on-year for a truly relaxing break.
-This town is also the bigger, more stylish twin to pretty Polruan, a village that sits on the opposing bank of the river and can be reached by ferry.
+Full of cafes, pubs and restaurants, with nearby National Trust attractions and, of course, the sparkling river that flows past, Fowey inspires many to return year-on-year for a truly relaxing break, and it is packed with interesting sights and fantastic things to do.
+Fowey is also the bigger, more stylish twin to pretty Polruan, a village that sits on the opposing bank of the river and can be reached by ferry.
 Find out more about the peaceful, coastal Polruan.

 Fowey is in a unique position on the bank of a thriving estuary which used to be a huge draw for commerce, but now plays host to travellers, tourists and locals who live here for the Cornish coastal lifestyle.

-Not only is this town located in an unspoilt Area of Outstanding Natural Beauty, but you can also visit one of Cornwall’s largest towns, St Austell, at just 9 miles away.
-Beaches line the Cornish southern coast and there are plenty of walks that take you down to the sand or up into the hilly, forested countryside.
+Not only is Fowey located in an unspoilt Area of Outstanding Natural Beauty, but you can also visit one of Cornwall’s largest towns, St Austell, at just 9 miles away.
+Beaches line the Cornish southern coast and there are plenty of walks from Fowey that take you down to the sand or up into the hilly, forested countryside.